alu042/DAT158ML/docs/setup.md

 # Troubleshooting
+* If you're using GNU/Linux or MacOS and the `conda activate dat158` command fails, run `source ~/.bash_profile` and try again.
 * If you're on a Mac and the `conda env update` command fails with a `gcc` error, install [Xcode](https://developer.apple.com/xcode/resources/) through the App store and use it to install **command line tools**.